Skip to main contentScroll Top

 Getting to Chatuchak Market

-You can get there by metro or by air.
-(BTS), either underground (MRT) from Mo stations Chit et Kamphaeng Phet respectively.
-There are also many buses passing nearby via one of the three roads surrounding the market (Khampaeng Phet Road 1 and 2 as well as Phahon Yothin Road).
-To name just three, you have near Khao San Lines 3 (from Phra Athit Road) and 59 or 509 from Ratchadamnoen Avenue (towards the Democracy Monument).
+You can access it by metro, either the BTS Skytrain or the MRT subway, from Mo Chit and Kamphaeng Phet stations respectively.
+There are also numerous buses that pass nearby via one of the three roads surrounding the market (Khampaeng Phet Road 1 and 2, and Phahon Yothin Road).
+To name just three, you have bus lines 3 (from Phra Athit Road) and 59 or 509 (from Ratchadamnoen Avenue, towards the Democracy Monument) near Khao San Road.

 BTS Sukhumvit line – Mo Chit station (exit 1)